quattor/quattor.github.com/_posts/2015-09-21-textrender-metaconfig.md

 The metaconfig component is a component that has a number of `service`s, each service is the file to generate.

+The metaconfig component contains a `dict` called `service` where the keys of the `dict` are the names of the files to be generated.

 The pan configuration of such a service can be

 ```pan